ARMmbed/mbed-os-5-docs/docs/getting_started/first_program.md

 All of the build tools perform the same process:

 * Bring the mbed OS source code from GitHub, along with all dependencies.
-* Allow you to set a build target, so that the compiled code matches your hardware and build toolchain.
 * Compile your code with the mbed OS code so that you have a single file to flash to your board.
-*
+* Allow you to set a build target, so that the compiled code matches your hardware (and build toolchain, if you're using mbed CLI).

 ## Before you begin